kshahar/pylaunchy/doc/source/main.rst

+﻿.. _contents:

-﻿.. pylaunchy documentation master file, created by sphinx-quickstart on Mon Aug 04 22:00:56 2008.
+.. pylaunchy documentation master file, created by sphinx-quickstart on Mon Aug 04 22:00:56 2008.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.